Predicting Localized Primordial Star Formation with Deep Convolutional Neural Networks: Discussion

-Despite this lack of resolution, as presented in Figure~\ref{fig:P3N-evolution}, \sss~predicts stars that will be in halos that form 10-30 Myr after the SFR identification.
-It is widely accepted that the mass (particle mass or gas mass in a grid cell) is a determining factor in the effectiveness of stellar feedback ~\citep{Hopkins2019FB}.
+The mass (particle mass or gas mass in a grid cell) is a determining factor in the effectiveness of stellar feedback ~\citep{Hopkins2019FB}.
 To determine the potential difference of feedback applied at $z=19$ or $z=16.77$, we analyzed the mass distribution of the SFR ($M_{SFR}$) as compared to the later halo ($M_{halo}$).
-We found that $M_{SFR} < 0.5M_{halo}$, when using the virial radius ($R_{vir}$) of the halo at $z=16.77$ to define a volume at both redshifts, but even more importantly, the gas is less compact in the central regions e.g., at $R=R_{vir}/7$, $M_{SFR} < 0.2M_{halo}$.
+We found that $M_{SFR} < 0.5M_{halo}$, when using the virial radius ($R_{vir}$) of the halo at $z=16.77$ to define a volume at both redshifts.
+Importantly, the gas is less compact in the central regions e.g., at $R=R_{vir}/7$, $M_{SFR} < 0.2M_{halo}$.
 When we extend this analysis to all SFR identified by $z = 17.59$, comparing each SFR to the later halo it is nearest to, we find that the SFR has overdensity $[\langle\rho\rangle/\bar\rho]_{SFR} \lesssim 0.5 [\langle\rho\rangle/\bar\rho]_{halo}$.
-If halos are too massive when they start forming \piii stars, the feedback will be confined and unable to pollute the local environment~\citep{Whalen2008b}, so applying feedback at the less dense states identified by \sss~may reduce the effect of the massive halos found in P3N-128.
-Without a developed feedback mechanism, the \sss~module presents an improved method to identify \piii SFR compared to methods that rely on halo finding and using halo virial mass relationships to determine the halo occupation of \piii~stars.
+If halos are too massive when they start forming \piii stars, the feedback will be confined and unable to pollute the local environment~\citep{Whalen2008b}, so applying feedback at the less dense states identified by \sss may reduce the effect of the massive halos found in P3N-128.